Nausea and Vomiting with Chemotherapy

 or a lack of saliva).

-Do not eat sweet, fatty, or fried foods.
+Don't eat sweet, fatty, spicy, or fried foods.

 Savor mints or tart candies (but nothing tart if you have mouth sores).